Airwave of the Isle of Wight, UK

 The manufacturing licence was never signed and, as is often the case with such things, Ultralight Products and Airwave parted company, the latter renaming their glider the Magic.
 In the 1970s, Ulralight Products wings were renowned for their purpose-made high-quality fittings while other manufacturers used functional but cruder ‘nuts and bolts’ hardware.
 Birdman of Wiltshire, England, briefly partnered with UP, thereby gaining a lead in hardware that was clearly visible in the polished and clean look of their hang gliders.

 Carter and Deegan began paying Brock royalties.
 A bank in Los Angeles apparently chose to hold on to the funds for six weeks and both parties thought they were being duped by the other.

 — Gib Eggen (2)

 However, by 1980, all American hang gliders had fallen behind the Brits in the design of fittings, particularly those that enable the pilot to rig his wing quickly and easily.
-The Airwave Magic was superior to the UP Comet in that respect, and its performance and handling were at least as good.
+After Airwave built several Comets, they started making improvements on the design and they called their version the Magic Comet.
+It including a different airfoil and a modified sail cut.
+The Airwave Magic Comet was superior to the UP Comet in its ergonomics and its performance and handling were at least as good.